Compact Computer 40: Planned software

-According to TI Engineer Stephen Reid, these are the software titles that would have been released for the CC-40 had the Hexbus Waftertape drive been reliable and released.
-Each program (or combination of programs) would have been available to be purchased on Waftertape at a retail outlet.
+According to TI Engineer Stephen Reid, these are the software titles that would have been released for the CC-40 had the Hexbus Wafertape drive been reliable and released.
+Each program (or combination of programs) would have been available to be purchased on Wafertape at a retail outlet.

 All code to the below programs was authored and finalized.
 These programs are archived at Texas Instruments, and some documentation is also written.
-The programs were never released to the public due to the failure of the Hexbus Waftertape drive.
+The programs were never released to the public due to the failure of the Hexbus Wafertape drive.